sam20118/ELK_Stack/README.md

 Only the Jump-Box-Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from your ELK machine's public IP address.

 Machines within the network can only be accessed by Jump-Box-Provisioner.
-- The Jump-Box-Provisioner is the only machine that can SSH into any of the other VM's in the two virtual networks.
+- The Jump-Box-Provisioner is the only machine that can SSH into any of the other machines in the two virtual networks.
-- My IP address can access the DVWA and Kibana sites on the over ports 80 and 5601 respectively.
+- Your IP address can access the DVWA and Kibana sites on the over ports 80 and 5601 respectively.
 My IP address cannot SSH into these machines directly.

 A summary of the access policies in place can be found in the table below.